-This Handbook will acquaint employees with the CT Paid Leave Authority's personnel policies, work rules, compensation, and benefits.
-Employees should read this Handbook carefully and refer to it whenever questions arise.
+This Handbook will acquaint you with the CT Paid Leave Authority's personnel policies, work rules, compensation, and benefits.
+Please read this Handbook carefully and refer to it whenever questions arise.

 The policies set forth in this Handbook are guidelines to assist the Authority in the daily management of the agency.
 The Authority reserves the right, whether in an individual case or more generally, to alter, reduce or eliminate any practices, policies, or benefits at any time, unless otherwise prohibited by state or federal law.
+Except as stated above, your status as an at will employee cannot be modified unless the modification is set forth in writing and signed by both the Chairperson of the Board of Directors (consistent with the relevant agency procedures) and you or a representative acting on your behalf.